hanatos/vkdt/src/pipe/modules/o-jpg/readme.md

 # o-jpg: write jpg files

-supports writing jpg images to disk. [convert to srgb](../f2srgb/readme.md) before connecting to this module.
+supports writing jpg images to disk. [convert to srgb or a similar colour space](../colenc/readme.md) before connecting to this module.

 ## connectors